Chicken Avocado Rice Bowl

 • 1/2 lime juiced

-• water or broth use the amount listed on the rice package
+• water or low-sodium chicken broth Use the quantity listed on the rice package.

-• 1 cup corn kernels fresh, frozen, or canned and drained
+• 1 cup corn kernels fresh, thawed frozen, or canned and well drained

 • 1/2 cup plain Greek yogurt

-• 1 to 2 tbsp lime juice adjust to taste
+• 1–2 tablespoons fresh lime juice adjust to taste

 Optional Toppings

-• tortilla strips or crushed tortilla chips optional
+• tortilla strips or crushed tortilla chips optional, add immediately before serving

 Equipment